-A discrete-event simulation model is developed to analyze the current scenario.
+Now, the discrete-event simulation model is developed to analyse the current scenario.
 To reduce complexity of the assumed network, the model is reduced to six production plants which are collected in four stages.
-For inside of each plant a (3×3) matrix of workstations is considered (e.g., see figure 2).
+For inside of each plant a (3×3) matrix of workstations is considered (e.g., see Figure 1).